ergoplatform/ergodocs/docs/dev/stack/appkit.md

 You will get something along the lines of this [output in the console](https://gist.github.com/aslesarenko/cacee372350458ac31bd5c73e957e322).

-And with that your transaction was accepted by the Ergo node and broadcast into the network where it shall lay await in the transaction pool to be added to a block.
-Once a miner selects and adds it to a block, your coins will be officially "frozen" within the newly created box based off of the values you provided to the FreezeCoin application.
+And with that, your transaction was accepted by the Ergo node and broadcast into the network where it shall lay await in the transaction pool to be added to a block.
+Once a miner selects and adds it to a block, your coins will be officially "frozen" within the newly created box based on the values you provided to the FreezeCoin application.

 The example assumes the Ergo node (and the embedded wallet) is owned by the FreezeCoin user.
-However this is not strictly required and the Appkit interfaces can be used to create and send new transactions using arbitrary public Ergo nodes.
+However, this is not strictly required, and the Appkit interfaces can be used to create and send new transactions using arbitrary public Ergo nodes.

-## 2. Low-footprint, Fast-startup Ergo Applications
+### Low-footprint, Fast-startup Ergo Applications

 As you may know, using Java for short-running processes has a lot of drawbacks.
 Applications tend to suffer from long startup times and relatively high memory usage.

-Let's run FreezeCoin using the time command to get the real (wall-clock elapsed time) it takes the entire program to run from start to finish.
+Let's run FreezeCoin using the time command to get the real (wall-clock elapsed time).
+It takes the entire program to run from start to finish.
 We use the `-l` flag to print the memory usage as well.

 ```shell